Cider: Spain

 Cider has also been popular in the Basque Country for centuries.
-Whilst Txakoli and Rioja wines became more popular in Biscay, Álava, and Navarre during the 19th century, there is still a strong Basque cider culture in Gipuzkoa.
+While Txakoli and Rioja wines became more popular in Biscay, Álava, and Navarre during the 19th century, there is still a strong Basque cider culture in Gipuzkoa.
 From the 1980s, government and gastronomic associations have worked to revive this culture in all Basque regions.
 Known as sagardoa (IPA: /s̺a'gardoa/), it is drunk either bottled or in a cider house (called a sagardotegi), where it is poured from barrels.
 Most of "sagardotegis" are in the north of Gipuzkoa (Astigarraga, Hernani, Urnieta, and Usurbil), but they can be found everywhere in Gipuzkoa, the northwest of Navarre and the northern Basque country.

 Cider tasting events are popular in the Basque province of Gipuzkoa, where stalls are set up on the street selling the drink from several producers at cheap prices and served until stock runs out.

 Sweden

 Due to Swedish law, stores in Sweden cannot sell cider with less than 15 percentage juice by volume under the name Cider.
 "Cider" with none or less than 15% juice is instead usually sold as "Apple/Pear beverage of cider character" (Swedish: "Äpple-/Pärondryck med Ciderkaraktär").
 Brands of cider in Sweden include Rekorderlig, Kivik, Herrljunga and Kopparberg.
+As of 2024, there are around 30 producers of cider in Sweden.

+Cider beverages have a long history in Sweden since medieval times.
+Due to the strong impact from the Swedish temperance movement, nearly all beverages sold as cider during the 20th century were sweetened and flavoured non-alcoholic beverages similar to soft drinks.
+It was not until the 1990s that Systembolaget began to sell alcoholic cider.

+The notably sweet "Swedish cider" with flavours of apple and pear, or elderberry and wild berries, is consumed in many countries, including the United Kingdom as an alternative to traditional British cider.